Ian Wilmut: Early life and education

-Wilmut was born in Hampton Lucy, Warwickshire, England.
+Wilmut was born in Hampton Lucy, Warwickshire, England, on 7 July 1944.
 Wilmut's father, Leonard Wilmut, was a mathematics teacher who suffered from diabetes for fifty years, which eventually caused him to become blind.
-He was a student of the former Boys' High School, in Scarborough, where his father taught.
-Wilmut's early desire was to embark on a naval career, but he was unable to do so due to his colour blindness.
-As a school boy, Wilmut worked as a farm hand on weekends, which inspired him to study Agriculture at the University of Nottingham.
+The younger Wilmut attended the Boys' High School in Scarborough, where his father taught.
+His early desire was to embark on a naval career, but he was unable to do so due to his colour blindness.
+As a schoolboy, Wilmut worked as a farm hand on weekends, which inspired him to study Agriculture at the University of Nottingham.

-In 1966, Wilmut spent 8 weeks working in the laboratory of Christopher Polge, who is credited with developing the technique of cryopreservation in 1949.
-The following year Wilmut joined Polge's laboratory to undertake a Doctor of Philosophy degree at the University of Cambridge from which he graduated in 1971 with a thesis on semen cryopreservation.
-During this time he was a postgraduate student at Darwin College, Cambridge.
+In 1966, Wilmut spent eight weeks working in the laboratory of Christopher Polge, who is credited with developing the technique of cryopreservation in 1949.
+The following year Wilmut joined Polge's laboratory to undertake a Doctor of Philosophy degree at the University of Cambridge, from where he graduated in 1971 with a thesis on semen cryopreservation.
+During this time he was a postgraduate student at Darwin College.

 Career and research

-Since his PhD, he has been involved in research focusing on gametes and embryogenesis, including working at the Roslin Institute.
+After completing his PhD, he was involved in research focusing on gametes and embryogenesis, including working at the Roslin Institute.

 Wilmut was the leader of the research group that in 1996 first cloned a mammal, a lamb named Dolly.
-Dolly died of a respiratory disease in 2003.
-However, in 2008 Wilmut announced that he would abandon the technique of somatic cell nuclear transfer by which Dolly was created in favour of an alternative technique developed by Shinya Yamanaka.
+She died of a respiratory disease in 2003.
+In 2008 Wilmut announced that he would abandon the technique of somatic cell nuclear transfer by which Dolly was created in favour of an alternative technique developed by Shinya Yamanaka.
 This method has been used in mice to derive pluripotent stem cells from differentiated adult skin cells, thus circumventing the need to generate embryonic stem cells.
-Wilmut believes that this method holds greater potential for the treatment of degenerative conditions such as Parkinson's disease and to treat stroke and heart attack patients.
+Wilmut believed that this method holds greater potential for the treatment of degenerative conditions such as Parkinson's disease and to treat stroke and heart attack patients.

 Wilmut led the team that created Dolly, but in 2006 admitted his colleague Keith Campbell deserved "66 per cent" of the invention that made Dolly's birth possible, and that the statement "I did not create Dolly" was accurate.
 His supervisory role is consistent with the post of principal investigator held by Wilmut at the time of Dolly's creation.

-Wilmut is an Emeritus Professor at the Scottish Centre for Regenerative Medicine at the University of Edinburgh and in 2008 was knighted in the New Year Honours for services to science.
+Wilmut was an Emeritus Professor at the Scottish Centre for Regenerative Medicine at the University of Edinburgh and in 2008 was knighted in the New Year Honours for services to science.

+Wilmut and Campbell, in conjunction with Colin Tudge, published The Second Creation in 2000.

-In 2006 his book After Dolly: The Uses and Misuses of Human Cloning was published, co-authored with Roger Highfield.
+In 2006 Wilmut's book After Dolly: The Uses and Misuses of Human Cloning was published, co-authored with Roger Highfield.

+Death

+Wilmut died from complications of Parkinson's disease on 10 September 2023, aged 79.